Roots of My Evidence-Based Coaching -Projects

 I worked with almost 1000 individuals to better understand the non-biological determinants of health and related behavior.
 I have developed a health behaviour change model, based on the findings.

-This project has led me to recognize the power of empowerment, considering self-efficacy and self-management were the most significant factors affecting health and behaviour change.
+This project shows the power of empowerment, considering self-efficacy and self-management were the most significant factors affecting health and behaviour change.